 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

-Business Capabilities: an introduction to the Business Capability Model
+Business Capabilities: an Introduction to the Business Capability Model

 From SMB to Enterprise, national to global – digital transformation is a necessity for any company that wants to remain competitive in ever-changing markets.
 Implementing digital transformation across an organization is a long and intensive process that brings consequences and impact for the entire organization.
 That’s why a clear strategy and a structured approach is crucial for success.
 Transformation by its nature signifies change, and while that change is absolutely necessary, structure is also vital to stay on track and bring the entire company along.
 So how do you balance change with structure?
 And where do you begin?
 It starts with working out your business capabilities.